-Table 33.
+Table 32.
 Monitor specific parameters for the JCifsMonitor

-Parameter Description Requi red Default value retry Number of retries before the service is marked as down . option al 0 domain Windows domain where the user is located.
+Parameter Description Requi red Default value retry Number of retries before the service is marked as down . option al 0 timeout Time in milliseconds to wait for the SMB service. option al 3000 domain Windows domain where the user is located.
 You don't have to use the domain parameter if you use local user accounts. option al empty String username Username to access the resource over a network option al empty String password Password for the user option al empty String path Path to the resource you want to test requir ed empty String mode The test mode which has the following options path_exist: Service is up if the resource is accessible path_not_exist: Service is up if the resource is not accessible folder_empty: Service is up if the folder is empty (0 files) folder_not_empty: Service is up if the folder has at least one file option al path_exis t smbHost Override the IP address of the SMB url to check shares on different file servers. option al empty String folderIgnore Files Ignore specific files in folder with regular expression.
 This parameter will just be applied on folder_empty and folder_not_empty, otherwise it will be ignored. option al -